-- Insurance risk: The increase from the previous year is due to the growth in the non-natural catastrophe underwriting and reserving risk, related to the increase in business.
-This is partially offset by a reduction in natural catastrophe exposures. - Market risk: The increase in invested assets was more than offset by a reduction in the duration of the investments and a reduction in foreign exchange rate risk.
-The overall market risk therefore reduced. - Credit risk: The increase in credit risk is mainly due to higher invested assets and insurance receivables. - Risk margin ("Market Value Margin" or "MVM"): The MVM increase relates to the increase in long-tail reserves.
+- Insurance risk: The reduction from the previous year is due to a re-underwriting of the portfolio resulting in lower natural catastrophe and large risk exposure, an increase in retrocession, and an increase in discounting benefit. - Market risk: The increase in invested assets led to an increase in market risk. - Credit risk: The increase in credit risk is mainly due to higher invested assets and insurance receivables. - Risk margin ("Market Value Margin" or "MVM"): The MVM increase relates to the increase in long-tail reserves. - Other items:

-• Other items:

-- Expected result: TTFC expects to produce a slightly higher expected insurance result and expected financial result with the growth of the business and investments. - Scenarios: TTFC models lapse and pandemic risk using the FINMA scenarios.
+- Expected result: TTFC expects to produce a higher expected insurance result, which is due to the increased discounting benefit. - Scenarios: TTFC models pandemic risk using the FINMA scenarios.
 The pandemic scenario considers the correlation between non-life underwriting risk, life underwriting risk and market risk.
-The impact of the pandemic scenario is small for SST 2021 and SST 2022.
-The impact of the lapse scenario is nil for SST 2022. - Diversification: The benefit of diversification increased compared the previous year.
+The impact of the pandemic scenario is small for SST 2022 and SST 2023. - Diversification: The benefit of diversification increased compared to the previous year.